influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/concepts/glossary.md

 ## shard

 A shard is represented by a TSM file on disk.
 Every shard belongs to one and only one shard group.
 Multiple shards may exist in a single shard group.
 Each shard contains a specific set of series.
 All points falling on a given series in the relevant time range will be stored in the same shard on disk.

 Related entries: [series](/influxdb/v0.13/concepts/glossary/#series), [shard group](/influxdb/v0.13/concepts/glossary/#shard-group), [tsm](/influxdb/v0.13/concepts/glossary/#tsm)

 ## shard group

-Data on disk is organized into shard groups, logical containers organized by time and retention policy.
+Data on disk are organized into shard groups, logical containers organized by time and retention policy.
 Every retention policy within a database has at least one associated shard group.
 A given shard group contains all data from that retention policy for a certain time interval.
 The specific interval is determined by the `SHARD DURATION` of the retention policy.
 See [Retention Policy management](/influxdb/v0.13/query_language/database_management/#retention-policy-management) for more information.

 For example, given a retention policy with `SHARD DURATION` set to `1w`, each shard group will span a single week and contain all points with timestamps in that week.